Auditory Integration Training, AIT, Berard AIT

 • Take care of this first before proceeding to these next steps:

-• Give your child daily head massages.
+• Give your young child daily head massages.

 • Massaging your child's head and rubbing their ears will also prepare them better for wearing the headset during the 20 Berard AIT sessions.